SkillsFundingAgency/das-shared-packages/README.md

 ```

 ## CodeGenerator
-Provides a way of generating a code that can be used for verification of a suer entering a website.
+Provides a way of generating a code that can be used for verification of a user entering a website.
 The length of the desired code can be passed in.
 There is the option of making a numeric code or alphanumeric, the alphanumeric conforms to the DEC alphabet.
 It is also possible to pass your own implementation of the abstract class RandomNumberGenerator

 ## SFA.DAS.Oidc.Middleware
 Creates a NuGet package that is to be used for Code flow authentication.
 Once you have referenced the nuget package the following needs to configured in Startup